Hamish Mackie: Education

 After prep school Mackie went to Radley College, where he found the support of its Art Department.
 Paul Kilsby, his sculpture teacher, acknowledged Mackie's strength in capturing the dynamic animal form.
 Mackie made his first sale during his A-level show: two clay lambs for £50 to a family friend.

 The buyer took the lambs to Simon Allison at the Lockbund Sculpture Foundry to be cast in bronze, introducing him to one of the most important working relationships of his career.
 'Simon called me up and asked me if I wanted to sign them.
 I drove up to meet him and see their lost-wax casting process.'
 This began a working relationship that has lasted to this day.

 In 1992 Mackie did a foundation course at Falmouth University followed by, in 1993, a BA in Product and Furniture Design at Kingston University.
-He paid his way by selling his sculptures, for example Tregothnan Estates commissioned Mackie to do a buzzard, followed by an otter for Trewithen Estates.
+He paid his way by selling his sculptures, for example Tregothnan Estates commissioned Mackie to sculpt a buzzard, followed by an otter for Trewithen Estates.